 Where is The Andrew Goodman Foundation located?

 The Andrew Goodman Foundation’s main office is located in Upper Saddle River, NJ.
-Our office supports programming on 59 campuses within 24 states and Washington D.C.
+Our office supports programming on 80 campuses in 25 states and Washington D.C.

 Click here to learn more about Andrew Goodman Vote Everywhere.